 Pressure: at the level of the pain threshold (first sensation of discomfort)

 Start with friction along the belly of the masseter muscle.
-After this, apply cross-fiber friction at the insertion of the masseter muscle into the lower edge of the mandible, and at its origin on the zygomatic bone.
-Pay attention to the correct position of the thumb during the application of friction in both these areas.
+After this, apply cross-fiber friction at the insertion of the masseter muscle into the lower edge of the mandible and at its origin on the zygomatic bone.
+Pay attention to the correct position of the thumb when applying friction in both areas.

 Step 4.
 Work on the masseter muscle